 Eye Care Services In San Francisco - Pacific Rims Optometry

-We have been serving the San Francisco Bay Area community for over 20 years!
-Dr. Selena Chan and her team are here to meet all your eye care needs with comprehensive eye exams, contact lens fittings, frames and lenses (including EnChroma lenses), treatment of eye infections and diseases, LASIK co-management, Ortho-K, Myopia Management and more!
-You can try on styles that win compliments from our optical section.
-Look good to feel good!
+We’ve been serving the San Francisco Bay Area for over 20 years!
+Dr. Selena Chan and her team are here to meet all your eye care needs.

 Our staff Susan, Vivienne, Thomas, Laura are happy to assist your eyewear styling and lifestyle requirements.